microsoft/FluidFramework/docs/content/docs/start/tutorial.md

     updateDice();
 ```

-### Listening for Fluid changes
+### Handling remote changes

 The values returned from `diceMap` are only a snapshot in time.
-To keep the data up to date as it changes an event listener must be set on the `diceMap` to call `updateDice` each time that the `valueChanged` event is fired.
-Visit each DDSes docs to see a list of events fired and the values passed to those events.
+To keep the data up to date as it changes an event handler must be set on the `diceMap` to call `updateDice` each time that the `valueChanged` event is sent.
+See the documentation for individual DDSes to get a list of events fired and the values passed to those events.

 ```js
     diceMap.on("valueChanged", () => updateDice());